santos-pardos/Hands-On-Lab-in-AWS/Projects/CF-WAF-ALB-EC2/README.md

 ## ELB
 ```
 TG
 ALB
+(default options)
 ```
 ## CloudFront - WAF
 ```
-Distribution with ALB like origin.
+Setup a distribution with ALB like origin.
 ```
 ## SQL Inyection and Cross-site scripting attacks
 ```